-At least five endangered species of whales are known to visit or inhabit the Massachusetts and Cape Cod Bay area (Environmental Protection Agency [EPA] 1993): the right whale, humpback whale, finback whale, sei whale (rarely observed) and blue whale (rarely observed).
+At least five endangered species of whales are known to visit or inhabit the Massachusetts and Cape Cod Bay area (Environmental Protection Agency [EPA] 1993): the right whale, humpback whale, finback whale, and the rarely observed sei and blue whales.
 Several non-endangered marine mammal species are also found: minke whales, pilot whales, harbor porpoises, Atlantic white-sided dolphins, white beaked dolphins, hooded seals, harp seals, gray seals, and harbor seals.

 Since 1995, Massachusetts Water Resources Authority (MWRA) has included marine mammal observers on monitoring surveys.
-The MWRA surveys are being conducted as part of the long-term Harbor and Outfall Monitoring Project designed to verify compliance with the discharge permit and to assess the potential environmental impact of treated sewage effluent discharge into Massachusetts Bay.
-These observers were included in response to a National Marine Fisheries Service request that MWRA provide observational data and set a positive example by using observers to minimize the chances of collision with a right whale.
+The MWRA surveys are conducted as part of the long-term Harbor and Outfall Monitoring Project, designed to verify compliance with the discharge permit and to assess the potential environmental impact of treated sewage effluent discharge into Massachusetts Bay.
+These observers were included in response to a National Marine Fisheries Service (NMFS) request that MWRA provide observational data and set a positive example by using observers to minimize the chances of collision with a right whale.
 In addition to looking for right whales, observers noted other marine mammals.
 On surveys where observers were not present, the chief scientist and field crew documented any incidental sightings of marine mammals.

-Marine mammal observers were present on all effluent outfall water quality surveys during 2011.
+Marine mammal observers were present on all effluent outfall water quality surveys in Massachusetts Bay during 2013.
 Observers were not present on Boston Harbor surveys, floatable debris surveys, and bacteria surveys for shellfish water quality monitoring.